-Table 1.
-TCAP Performance Comparison to Matched Schools.1
+Table 2.
+TCAP Performance Comparison - Williamson County.

-Among all charter schools in the state, STEM ranked 3rd in reading growth and 5th in math growth as measured by the Tennessee Value Added Assessment System (TVAAS) according to a study performed by Stanford University's Center for Research on Education Outcomes (CREDO).2 The graphs on the next page display the rate of student growth compared to the growth achieved by the district and state.
+In 2012, among all charter schools in the state, STEM ranked $3^{rd}$ in reading growth and $5^{th}$ in math growth as measured by the Tennessee Value Added Assessment System (TVAAS) according to a study performed by Stanford University's Center for Research on Education Outcomes (CREDO).